Code Orange (political party): History

 Code Orange was founded on 25 October 2018 by Bert Blase, the interim mayor of Heerhugowaard.
-The movement advocates for more influence for citizens in political decision-making, for instance through binding referendums and citizens' assemblies.
+The movement advocates for more influence for citizens in political decision-making - for instance, through binding referendums and citizens' assemblies.

 In 2019, Code Orange participated in the provincial elections in four provinces, but did not win any seats.
 The movement also took part in the 2021 general election, but failed to win a seat.
-Richard de Mos was chosen as its lijsttrekker.
+Richard de Mos was chosen as its lead candidate.